 DALLAS — Today in Aviation, Newark Liberty International Airport (EWR)-based Kiwi International Air Lines (KP) commenced operations in 1992.

-The airline was created by several ex-Eastern Air Lines (EA) employees who found themselves out of work following EA’s collapse in 1991.
+The airline was created by several former Eastern Air Lines (EA) employees who found themselves out of work following EA’s collapse in 1991.

 Highs and Lows